Ash066/TheAsylum/README.md

 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 This page will shop as a result of completing the form on the checkout.html page.
 It contains a confirmation that the order has been placed and thanks the customer.

+### Features left to implement
+While this project features a functioning shop page and cart, the checkout and order complete are merely frontend elements.
+With progress in the course I hope to gain the knowledge to add functionality to these elements.

 ## Tecnologies Used
 * HTML 5
 * Javascript